Orica: Ammonium nitrate leak, 2011

 On 7 December 2011, in excess of 20000 L of weak ammonium nitrate (<35%) solution/fertiliser leaked onto grassed areas at the Kooragang Island chemical plant.
 Emergency services were called to the site including a HAZMAT team.
-The spill occurred less than a day after the Environmental Protection Agency announced it would allow the reopening of part of the Kooragang Island plant.
+The spill occurred less than a day after the Environmental Protection Authority announced it would allow the reopening of part of the Kooragang Island plant.
 Local residents continued to criticise the company for failing to notify residents in a timely manner and called for the plant to remain closed.

 Hydrogen stack fire, 2012

 On 8 January 2012 lightning ignited hydrogen being released from the plant.
 Flames higher than 20 m leapt from the hydrogen stack and were reported by local residents to authorities.